"We must be willing to let go of the life we have planned, so as to have the life that is waiting for us."

 She is the founder of The Creative Brunch Series, a local brunch and creative topics workshop series to foster community and skill sharing.
 She also writes a blog called Travelogue, where she interviews and introduces other artists and creative entrepreneurs, documents travel journeys, and shares her thoughts and ideas about creative topics.

-Nikki was recently featured on Design*Sponge and is currently preparing for a new release of fine art globes.
-Her work is influenced by cartography, travel, and culture and is held by private collectors all around the world.
+Nikki recently designed a travel accessories collection for Anthropologie and was featured on Design*Sponge.
+Her work is influenced by cartography, travel, culture, and is held by private collectors all around the world.

 I am often enthralled by the people, places, and cultures foreign to my everyday surroundings.
 I began cultivating my voice as an artist by interpreting how I feel and see the world onto the canvas.
 Naturally I transitioned to using globes as a substrate for my paintings to further express my child-like curiosities and wanderlust spirit.
 Painting on a sphere has proven to be both a challenging and fun experience.